rmanak/tensorflow_tutorials/README.md

 # TensorFlow Tutorials/Examples

+I have more materials here, but will wait until release of TF 2.0 and re-work these tutorials to make sure there are not using any depricated API.

 These tutorials are all for **TensorFlow 1.8**.
 (See what is new in TF 1.9: [TensorFlow 1.9.0 Release](https://github.com/tensorflow/tensorflow/releases/tag/v1.9.0))

 - Tutorial 1: Basic variables, placeholders, matrix operations and session in TF